sasjs/sasjs.io/slides30min.md

 <!-- TRANSCRIPT
-Why SAS?
+Why build apps on SAS?
 Firstly it's completely self contained.
 Everything you need is preconfigured, such as
  - SAS Web Server
  - Application Server
  - Load Balancing
 and of course, dozens of access engines connecting to all kinds of databases such as snowflake, redshift and Google BigQuery.
 Beyond superfast in-memory cas, and machine learning viya actions, there's also formidable integration with Enterprise IT.
 SAS provides LDAP integration, Single Signon, data encryption, SSL, full audit tracing, you name it..
 Beyond the scalability of SAS itself, web apps are inherently scalable.
 They can be deployed to any device with a browser, where they'll run safely inside that browser sandbox.
 They're also very easy to un-deploy - compared to say a VBA, R or Python based desktop app.
 -->